-The location of the throw-in must be visually confirmed by the administering official by pointing at the designated throw-in spot and verbalizing, "Designated spot," "Spot throw-in" or "Spot."
-If the thrower is permitted to run the end line after the administration of the throw-in, the official will make this visually evident to both team by signaling that he may move along the end line.
+administering official by pointing at the designated throw-in spot and verbalizing, "Designated spot," "Spot throw-in" or "Spot."
+If the thrower is permitted to run the end line after the administration of the throw-in, the official will make this visually evident to both teams by signaling that he may move along the end line.
 To ensure that each official is ready for the ball to be made live and in the proper position, all officials must make eye contact with each other before the administration of the throw-in.